 Fig 5.
 MPA gap analysis results based upon alternate choices of datasets.
 Percent of species range covered by MPAs based upon methods in Klein et al. (2015).
-Scenario 1 replicates the original results, measuring protected range of species in AquaMaps 2014 dataset, with a 50% presence threshold, against the 2014 World Database of Protected Areas, filtered for IUCN categories I-IV that overlap marine areas.
-Scenario 2 updates the results using AquaMaps 2015, showing very small changes despite the inclusion of an additional 5,545 species.
-Scenario 3, using 2015 AquaMaps data, drops the presence threshold to zero, showing an expected decrease in gap species, but also a decrease in species with 5% or greater protected range.
+Scenario 1 replicates the original results, measuring protected range of species in AquaMaps version 08/2013 dataset, with a 50% presence threshold, against the 2014 World Database of Protected Areas, filtered for IUCN categories I-IV that overlap marine areas.
+Scenario 2 updates the results using AquaMaps version 08/2015, showing very small changes despite the inclusion of an additional 5,545 species.
+Scenario 3, still using 2015 AquaMaps data, drops the presence threshold to zero, showing an expected decrease in gap species, but also a decrease in species with 5% or greater protected range.
 Scenario 4 examines species MPA coverage using only the IUCN dataset.

+In performing this analysis, our intent is not to call into question the assumptions, methodology, or results of the original MPA gap analysis.
+Rather we intend to illustrate how differences between these two datasets could significantly influence conservation research outcomes (e.g. an apparent fivefold increase in gap species) and resulting conclusions about conservation efforts (e.g. the effectiveness of MPA policy).

 To achieve more comprehensive taxonomic coverage of species ranges it may be desirable to use these two datasets together.
 The Ocean Health Index (OHI) is one analysis that uses both IUCN and AquaMaps spatial data, in conjunction with extinction risk categories from the IUCN Red List of Threatened Species, to calculate area-weighted extinction risks for the Species component of the index.
 To combine these data sets, OHI uses all available IUCN range maps, and then supplements with AquaMaps data (with "presence" determined by 40% or greater probability of occurrence) for species whose ranges are not represented within IUCN; species without valid Red List extinction risk categories are excluded from analysis [4,5].
 Such a combination of two inherently different datasets increases the number of species represented within the analysis, but the differences in range representations between the datasets is likely to distort the results.

 While it may be unrealistic to "fix" one data set to match the other, we may be able to reduce the impact of the tradeoffs inherent in each.
-Trimming unsuitable habitat from the IUCN's extent of occurrence maps, for example by explicitly clipping them to appropriate depths for corals and reef-associated species, would result in maps that more closely approximate areas of occupancy.
-Conversely, including all AquaMaps cells with a non-zero "probability of occurrence" (rather than using a probability threshold to determine presence, e.g. greater than 40% for the Ocean Health Index [4,5] or 50% for the MPA gap analysis [12]) would allow for the most generous inclusion of species range, resulting in maps that more closely, though still imperfectly, approach the IUCN's extents of occurrence.
+Trimming unsuitable habitat from the IUCN's extent of occurrence maps, for example by explicitly clipping them to appropriate depths for corals and reef-associated species, would reduce commission errors introduced by adherence to IUCN mapping standards, particularly the legacy 50 km coastline buffer.
+Conversely, including all AquaMaps cells with a non-zero "probability of occurrence" (rather than using a probability threshold to determine presence, e.g. greater than 40% for the Ocean Health Index [4,5] or 50% for the MPA gap analysis [12]) would allow for the most generous inclusion of species range, resulting in maps that more closely align with the intent of the IUCN's extents of occurrence.

 Conclusions